 Funeral Rituals in Japan

-In Japan, the preparation of the body follows a ritual called nokan (納棺), performed by trained professionals.
+In Japan, body preparation follows a ritual called nokan (納棺), performed by trained professionals.
 They dress the deceased in specific clothing, usually white, symbolizing purity and transition to the spiritual world.
-This process gained international notoriety with the film Okuribito (Departures), winner of the Academy Award for Best Foreign Language Film, which depicts the delicate work of these professionals.
+This process gained international notoriety with the film Okuribito (Departures), which won the Oscar for Best Foreign Film, depicting the delicate work of these professionals.

 The wake, known as Tsuya (通夜), is a moment of prayer and farewell.
 Family and friends attend dressed in black and make monetary offerings in white envelopes.
 The Buddhist priest recites sutras to guide the spirit of the deceased, while those present pay their respects in silence.